DKurilo/battleship/README.md

 ## SSL

 In case you want to use HTTPS:
-After `cabal install` run: `ghc-pkg unregister -f snap-server` and then `./prepare_with_ssl.sh`. it will create ssl keys and build snap with `-fopenssl` option.
+After `cabal install` and then `./prepare_with_ssl.sh`. it will create ssl keys and build snap with `-fopenssl` option.
 To run server `./run_ssl.sh` and then in browser: `https://localhost:9443/`

 ## Build for Linux

 To build server for linux you can use special docker image.
 Just run `docker-composer up` from deploy folder.
+Check `./deploy/build.sh` for more information.